blopker/codebook/README.md

 **Note**: The version that Zed displays in the extension menus is for the [Zed Extension](https://github.com/blopker/codebook-zed), and not the LSP version (this repo).
 The extension will automatically update the LSP.
 If that updater is broken for some reason, try uninstalling the extension and reinstalling.

-If quickfix code actions are not showing up for specific languages, ensure your `settings.json` file incudes the special `"..."`, or `"codebook"`, value in any `language_servers` values defined:
+If quickfix code actions are not showing up for specific languages, ensure your `settings.json` file includes the special `"..."`, or `"codebook"`, value in any `language_servers` values defined:

 ```json
 "languages": {